LambdaTest/documentation/docs/appium-upload-filemedia.md

 # Uploading Files and Media on Real Devices

-LambdaTest's file upload feature provides a convenient way to enhance your testing scenarios by allowing you to upload various media and non-media files directly to LambdaTest's cloud devices.In this section, we'll guide you through the process of uploading files, highlight the supported file types, and explain how to use `uploadMedia` capability while running your test scripts.
+LambdaTest's file upload feature provides a convenient way to enhance your testing scenarios by allowing you to upload various media and non-media files directly to LambdaTest's cloud devices.
+In this section, we'll guide you through the process of uploading files, highlight the supported file types, and explain how to use `uploadMedia` capability while running your test scripts.

 ## Objectives
 By the end of this topic, you will be able to: